brandur/sorg/content/drafts/postgres-atomicity.md

 article will examine how exactly Postgres' atomicity works, and showcase some of the code that powers it.

+Arthur C. Clarke put it best with his third law: "Any sufficiently advanced technology is indistinguishable from magic."
+That's what Postgres has always felt like to me.
+Luckily its boundaries are sufficiently opaque that (for the most part) I was able to safely treat it as a black box, but how it does what it does has always been a mystery.

 A few words of warning: Postgres is a moving target under active development.
 The code snippets here are accurate today, but will be less so as time marches on.
-Also, Postgres is a tremendously complex machine.
-I'm glossing over quite a few details for the purposes of digestibility.
-If I didn't, this article would be about a hundred pages long.
+Postgres is also a tremendously complex machine.
+I'm glossing over quite a few details for purposes of digestibility because if I didn't, this piece would be about a hundred pages long.

 ## Managing concurrent access (#mvcc)